Advertisements

 • Ultrasonic therapy: Its micro-massage effect is beneficial for both swelling and pain.

-• Interferential therapy: It’s beneficial for pain and also for its stimulatory effect which contracts the muscle and helps relieve swelling.
+• Interferential therapy benefits pain because of its stimulatory effect, which contracts the muscle and helps relieve swelling.

 Strengthening of muscle around wrist and hand

 During the acute phase, the slightest movement is painful.
-So for strengthening of the muscle Faradic Stimulation is given.
-It stimulates the muscle which contracts and relaxes the muscle as normal muscles do.
-Wrist extensors and finger extensor is mainly concentrated.
+So, for muscle strengthening, Faradic Stimulation is given.
+It stimulates the muscle, which contracts and relaxes the muscle like normal muscles.
+Wrist extensors and finger extensors are mainly concentrated.

 Sub-acute phase

-Sub-acute phase is characterised by reduced acute pain and swelling.
-The surgical wound is healed and the surgical scar mark is left over.
+The sub-acute phase is characterised by reduced acute pain and swelling.
+The surgical wound is healed, and the surgical scar mark is left over.
 During this phase, the aim of physiotherapy would be

 1. Gaining range of motion of wrist and finger joints.